 Intense eye communication – eye pointing

-In Ontario, diagnosis is done by a clinical geneticist.
-A referral should be made by primary care physician or a pediatrician.
+In Ontario, a diagnosis is done by a clinical geneticist.
+A referral should be made by primary care physician or pediatrician.

 How to Diagnose

-In Ontario, diagnosis is done by a clinical geneticist.
-A referral should be made by primary care physician or a pediatrician.
+In Ontario, a diagnosis is done by a clinical geneticist.
+A referral should be made by primary care physician or pediatrician.